Therioz/jokes-explainer/README.md

 # jokes-explainer
-Jokes explainer app using python and LLTs
+Jokes explainer app using python in order to test out LLTs.